|

 MOVING OUT AGAIN:

-On July 27th 1865, the 196th was ordered to leave their camp near Stephenson Depot, they traveled
+On July 27th 1865, the 196th was ordered to leave their

-on rail cars by way of Harpers Ferry to Fort Federal Hill in Baltimore, Maryland for Garrison duty, except for Companies A,
+They traveled on rail cars by way of Harpers Ferry to Fort Federal Hill in Baltimore, Maryland for

-C, and K which were sent to Riley House also in Baltimore, for Duty there and Companies F,I, and K which were sent to Fort
+Garrison duty, except for Companies A, C, and K which were sent to Riley House also in Baltimore, for duty there.

-After spending almost two weeks there, they were ordered to move again on August twelfth by
+After spending almost two weeks there,companies F,I, and K were ordered to move on August twelfth by boat to Fort Delaware,

-boat to Fort Delaware, arriving there the next day for more garrison duty.
+later joined by Company G., arriving there the next day for garrison duty.

 Fort Delaware is located on Pea Patch Island in the Delaware river, one mile east of Delaware